 In chess, each chess player has two such bishops.
-Now this limitation of only one colored square is rather considered as a weakness because it hurts the effectiveness of a single bishop.
+Now this limitation of only one colored square is rather considered a weakness because it hurts the effectiveness of a single bishop.

-But, two bishops working together can cut thorough out the position of an opponent like the pair of scissors.
+But, two bishops working together can cut throughout the position of an opponent like a pair of scissors.

 How the pawn moves diagonally?

 Generally, a pawn moves one step forward.
 It can also move two steps forward but only on its first move.
 A pawn can move diagonally only while capturing an enemy piece.

 Also, the pawn is the only chess piece that can’t move backward.
-It is due to this reason that it advised to move the pawns wisely and avoid making unnecessary pawn moves during the early phase of the game.
+It is due to this reason that it is advised to move the pawns wisely and avoid making unnecessary pawn moves during the early phase of the game.

 The rook can’t move diagonally

 A rook can only move horizontally backward, forward, as well as sideways up to any number of squares in a single move.
 But a rook can’t move diagonally.

 A rook can capture any enemy piece on its way but only one in a single move.
-Rook is the next most powerful piece in chess after the queen.
+The Rook is the next most powerful piece in chess after the queen.
 Therefore, a rook is the second most powerful piece in chess,

 The knight can’t move diagonally

 A knight moves in an L shape in any direction in a single move.
 The movement of the knight is peculiar and can’t be classified as horizontally, vertically, or diagonally.
 Hence a knight can’t move diagonally.

 It goes two steps straight and suddenly takes turn one step on the adjacent square.
 It is the only chess piece that can jump over the other pieces.